Exclusion from a Course or Subject Policy

 may be excluded from their course of study.

-Where AC has admitted a student to a degree (or other award of the College) and academic misconduct occurring within the student’s candidature is substantially alleged and eventually substantiated:
+Where AC has admitted a student to a degree (or other award of AC) and academic misconduct occurring within the student’s candidature is substantially alleged and eventually substantiated:

-- the student concerned is recorded as “failed” in any relevant subject or other component of the course of study from which he or she graduated;
+- the student concerned is recorded as “failed” in any relevant subject or other component of the course of study from which they graduated;

 - conferral of the degree is rescinded;

-- the student’s name is deleted from the College’s Register of Graduates;
+- the student’s name is deleted from AC’s Register of Graduates;

-- the student is required to return the College testamur and final academic transcript to the College.
+- the student is required to return the AC testamur and final academic transcript to AC.

-Where the penalty of exclusion from enrolment for a specified period, or permanently, is determined, the Program Director or equivalent notifies the Registry.
-It is the Registry Department’s responsibility to notify the particular student, together with the student’s rights of appeal and the appellate processes involved.
+Where the penalty of exclusion from enrolment for a specified period, or permanently, is determined, the Program Director or equivalent notifies the Student Experience Department.
+It is the Student Experience Department’s responsibility to notify the particular student, together with the student’s rights of appeal and the appellate processes involved.

-The Registry Department also has responsibility for ensuring that the student’s record is appropriately notated and the determination enforced.
+The Student Experience Department also has responsibility for ensuring that the student’s record is appropriately notated and the determination enforced.

 Exclusion from a Higher Education (HE) Subject